 Knitting needle gauge ChiaoGoo

-This all-in-one gauge from ChiaoGoo can measure needles and swatches in US and metric sizes, and it also has a needle conversion chart and guide to the different types of yarn with their recommended tension and needle size.
+This all-in-one gauge from ChiaoGoo can measure needles and swatches in US and metric sizes, and it also has a needle conversion chart and guide to the different types of yarn with their recommended gauge and needle size.
 Plus did we mention it has all the info you need for crochet too?

 2. Clover Swatch Ruler and Needle Gauge